-Database user permissions required to use Paribus Discovery™
+Database user permissions required to use Paribus 365™ Data Cleansing

-Summary: Information/support article about the database user permissions required to use Paribus Discovery™ and how to create a user wish such permissions in Microsoft SQL Server.
+Summary: Information/support article about the database user permissions required to use Paribus 365™ Data Cleansing and how to create a user with such permissions in Microsoft SQL Server.

 Article Type: Technical Article